phcurado/parameter/README.md

   end

   @impl true
-  # `validate/1` is checked during compile time and verifies if default value is passed on the schema an validating using this function
+  # `validate/1` checks the schema during compile time.
+It verifies the default value if it's passed to the schema validating its type
   def validate(value) when is_integer(value) do
     :ok
   end